Straight8ths/Sebastian-Bradford-Portfolio/design-portfolio/ios-case-studies/measure-icon.md

 ## Observation

-The sets of ticks on the Measure icon are not evenly spaced with respect to the other members of each set.
+For the two sets of white tick marks on the Measure app icon, neither set maintains perfect tick spacing.

 ## Reference